We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Some hummingbird feeders, such as this feeder by First Nature, have feeding ports that are wide enough for orioles to access.
 Some do not.

-Male Hooded Orioles are easily differentiated from male Bullock's Orioles: Hoodeds have a black throat, wings, and tail, while Bullock's have a black eyeline, cap, and central tail feathers.
+Male Hooded Orioles are easily differentiated from male Bullock's Orioles: Hoodeds have a black throat and golden hood, while Bullock's have a black cap and eyeline in addition to their black throat.
+Hoodeds are more likely to be seen in residential neighborhoods - especially if there are nearby palm trees.

 Females are a little more difficult, with both species somewhat resembling giant female goldfinches.
 To distinguish the two females, first look for accompanying males (usually you'll only have one or the other oriole species) and note that Hoodeds have longer, slightly downcurved beaks in all plumages.
 Female Bullock's (pictured) have straighter beaks and a very white belly in contrast to the dull yellow belly of the female Hoodeds.